 Finally, don’t let others excuse stalking behavior as “not that serious” or diminish your feelings.
 If you are afraid to perform quotidian tasks outside the home, are consumed with fear over your safety, or sense that your stalker is only growing more obsessed, call the police and find a lawyer to help you.

-From getting offenders arrested, guilty pleas, and Orders of Protection, our firm will do everything we can to stop stalkers in their tracks and protect you from further harm.
+Our team of experts will do everything they can to stop stalkers in their tracks and protect your safety and peace of mind.

 If you are a victim of stalking and want to explore your options, contact us at 646-666-8909 or through our online contact form for a confidential consultation.